RSibaja88/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Explain what a token is used for.
+- [ x ] Explain what a token is used for.

+      like a key thats passed to gain access to protected pages.

-- [ ] What steps can you take in your web apps to keep your data secure?
+- [ x ] What steps can you take in your web apps to keep your data secure?

+       create a private route and require authorization.

-- [ ] Describe how web servers work.
+- [ x ] Describe how web servers work.

+       a web server processes incoming network requests, its main function is to store data in order to process and deliver that data to the client/user. the communication between the client and the server takes place using HTTP

-- [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+- [ x ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+      Create - .post
+      Read - .get
+      Update - .put
+      Delete - .delete

 ## Project Set Up